-- (7) In Part 6 of Schedule 1 to the Freedom of Information Act 2000 (c.
-36) (public authorities for the purposes of that Act), at the appropriate place, insert- "The National Identity Scheme Commissioner." - (8) In this section "intelligence service" has the same meaning as in the Regulation of Investigatory Powers Act 2000 (c.
+(a) after consultation with the Commissioner, and(b) subject to the approval of the Treasury as to numbers,must provide the Commissioner with such staff as the Secretary of State considers necessary for the carrying out of the Commissioner's functions.
+(7) In Part 6 of Schedule 1 to the Freedom of Information Act 2000 (c.
+36) (public authorities for the purposes of that Act), at the appropriate place, insert - "The National Identity Scheme Commissioner."
+5 (8) In this section "intelligence service" has the same meaning as in the Regulation of Investigatory Powers Act 2000 (c.
 23).

-25 Reports by Commissioner

-- As soon as practicable after the end of each calendar year, the Commissioner 15 must make a report to the Secretary of State about the carrying out of the Commissioner's functions. - (2) The Commissioner may also, at any other time, make such report to the Secretary of State on any matter relating to the carrying out of those functions as the Commissioner thinks fit. - (3) The Secretary of State must lay before Parliament a copy of every report made to him under this section. - (4) If it appears to the Secretary of State, after consultation with the Commissioner, that the publication of a particular matter contained in a report under this section would be prejudicial to - (a) national security, or - (b) the prevention or detection of crime, the Secretary of State may exclude that matter from the copy of the report that he lays before Parliament.

-(5) Where a matter is excluded under subsection (4) from a copy of a report laid before Parliament, the Secretary of State must, when he lays that copy of the report, also lay before Parliament a statement that a matter has been excluded from the report under that subsection.

-26 Jurisdiction of Intelligence Services Commissioner and Tribunal

-- (1) The Regulation of Investigatory Powers Act 2000 is amended as follows. - (2) In section 59 (functions of Intelligence Services Commissioner), after subsection (2) insert- - "(2A) The Intelligence Services Commissioner shall also keep under review - (a) the acquisition, storage and use by the intelligence services of information recorded in the National Identity Register; - (b) the provision of such information to members of the intelligence services in accordance with any provision made by or under the Identity Cards Act 2005;
+25 Reports by Commissioner 10 (1) As soon as practicable after the end of each calendar year, the Commissioner must make a report to the Secretary of State about the carrying out of the Commissioner's functions.
+(2) The Commissioner may also, at any other time, make such report to the Secretary of State on any matter relating to the carrying out of those functions as the Commissioner thinks fit.
+15 (3) The Secretary of State must lay before Parliament a copy of every annual report made to him under subsection (1).
+(4) If it appears to the Secretary of State, after consultation with the Commissioner, that the publication of a particular matter contained in an annual report- (a) would be prejudicial to national security, the prevention or detection of crime or the continued discharge of the functions of any public authority, or 20 (b) would be otherwise contrary to the public interest, the Secretary of State may exclude that matter from the copy of the report that he lays before Parliament.
+25 (5) Where a matter is excluded under subsection (4) from a copy of an annual report laid before Parliament, the Secretary of State must, when he lays that copy of the annual report, also lay before Parliament a statement that a matter has been excluded from the report under that subsection.
+30 26 Jurisdiction of Intelligence Services Commissioner and Tribunal (1) The Regulation of Investigatory Powers Act 2000 is amended as follows.
+(2) In section 59 (functions of Intelligence Services Commissioner), after subsection (2) insert - "(2A) The Intelligence Services Commissioner shall also keep under review - (a) the acquisition, storage and use by the intelligence services of information recorded in the National Identity Register; (b) the provision of such information to members of the intelligence services in accordance with any provision made by or under the 35 Identity Cards Act 2005; (c) arrangements made by the Secretary of State or any of the intelligence services for the purposes of anything mentioned in paragraph (a) or (b)."
+40

-- arrangements made by the Secretary of State or any of the (c) intelligence services for the purposes of anything mentioned in paragraph (a) or (b)." - In section 65(2)(b) (complaints in relation to which Tribunal has jurisdiction), (3) after "subsection (4)" insert "or (4A)". - In section 65(3) (proceedings in relation to which the Tribunal has jurisdiction), (4)for the "or" at the end of paragraph (c) substitute - - they are proceedings relating to the provision to a member of "(ca) any of the intelligence services of information recorded in an individual's entry in the National Identity Register; - they are proceedings relating to the acquisition, storage or use (cb)of such information by any of the intelligence services; or".

-(5) After section 65(4) insert -

-- The Tribunal is also the appropriate forum for a complaint if it is a "(4A) complaint by an individual about what he believes to be - the provision to a member of any of the intelligence services of (a) information recorded in that individual's entry in the National Identity Register; or - the acquisition, storage or use of such information by any of the (b) intelligence services."

-Offences